Skip to main content

 Turning Concepts into Companies

-Outside of the CZ Biohub, Northwestern University, the University of Illinois and the University of Illinois Chicago are also part of a research collaboration known as the Chicago Biomedical Consortium (CBC).
+Outside of the CZ Biohub, Northwestern, University of Chicago, and University of Illinois Chicago are also part of a research collaboration known as the Chicago Biomedical Consortium (CBC).

 Launched in 2006, more than $76 million has been invested in CBC initiatives to date, resulting in more than 323 awards granted, over 2,715 research papers published, six national research centers established, and over $920 million dedicated to research funding.